yelbachir/multgam_pkg/README.md

-# multgam
+# multgam : automatic smoothing for multiple GAMs
-This is an Rcpp package which implements automatic smoothing for multiple generalized additive models as described in El-Bachir and Davison (2019).
-The package `multgam` uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the inputs for the optimization and for the plots.
+The Rcpp package `multgam` implements automatic smoothing for multiple generalized additive models as described in El-Bachir and Davison (2019).
+This uses R as an interface to the optimization code implemented in C++, and uses the R package `mgcv` to set up the inputs for the optimization and for the plots.

 ## 1. Installation
 `multgam` must be installed from source as follows.